 WSQ is a peer-reviewed interdisciplinary journal published twice a year in June and December.
 Along with scholarship from multiple disciplines, it showcases fiction and creative nonfiction, poetry, book reviews, and the visual arts.
 To subscribe, please click here.

-WSQ’s general editors are Cynthia Chris, associate professor of Media Studies at College of Staten Island, CUNY, and Matt Brim, assistant professor of Queer Studies and English, College of Staten Island, CUNY.
+WSQ’s general editors are Cynthia Chris, associate professor of Media Studies at College of Staten Island, CUNY, and Matt Brim, associate professor of Queer Studies and English, College of Staten Island, CUNY.

 To submit material to WSQ, please see the current Calls for Papers and Submission Guidelines.
 To ask about book reviews and other editorial aspects of WSQ, contact the general editors using the links above.